| | | | | | |

 2. Cut Coconut Oil into Flour

-Add chilled coconut oil and cut the coconut oil into the flour (either with a pastry cutter, two knives, or use the back of a fork to press the coconut oil into the flour).
+Add chilled coconut oil and cut the coconut oil into the flour mixture (either with a pastry cutter, two knives, or use the back of a fork to press the coconut oil into the flour).
 You’ll get an off-white mixture of coarse crumbs with the texture of coarse sand.

 3. Add Egg